 3. Mobile Phones aka Cell phones and Smartphones

 Each person’s hearing loss is different and what works for one person may not work for another.
 There is no one phone that works best for everybody.
 Therefore it is important that you do some homework even before you shop for a phone.
 Click here to get the meeting notes from a Hearing Well Club meeting in September 2015.

 4. Hearing aid compatible phones (HAC)

-All telephones manufactured or imported into US are required to be hearing aid compatible since 1988—Hearing Aid Compatibility Act.
+All telephones manufactured or imported into the United States are required to be hearing aid compatible since 1988—Hearing Aid Compatibility Act.